How to Travel to Tibet by Flight - Tibet Airport Information

 Ngari Gunsa Airport in northwest Tibet opens from July 1, 2010.
 Farthest from Lhasa among all Tibetan prefectures, Ngari is difficult for tourists to get to due to long distance and poor road condition.
 Before the airport, Ngari was linked to Lhasa only by road and it took 3 days to cover the 1,600-km route.

 Luckily, Ngari now is easily accessible.
 It will take only one and a half hour to reach Ngari from Lhasa.
 What’s more, Ngari Airport will make a less-than-4-hour traffic possible from Chengdu to Ngari.

 Shigatse Peace Airport, built near the world's tallest peak Mount Everest in Shigatse Tibet, opens from October 30, 2010, marking the launching of the 5th civil airport of Tibet.
-Shigatse is located 250km from Lhasa and it normally takes 3-4 hours to get there due to poor road conditions.
+Shigatse is located 250km from Lhasa and it normally takes 3-4 hours to get with good road conditions.
 Flights now only take 2 hours and 15 minutes from Chengdu to Shigatse and 30 minutes from Lhasa to Shigatse.